TV5Monde: Mexico, Central America and Caribbean

-In Mexico and most countries of Central America and the Caribbean, TV5MONDE Amérique Latine & Caraïbes is available SKY México, a satellite television platform, on Channel 277.
+In Mexico and most Central American and Caribbean countries, TV5MONDE Latin America & the Caribbean is available on Claro on channel 500, on Tigo on channel 153, and on Sky Mexico, a satellite television platform, on channel 277.

 South America

 Brazil

 In Brazil is transmitted with subtitles in Portuguese on their schedule.
 Negotiations are currently being held to launch the first original channel productions in the country.
-TV5MONDE Brésil is available on SKY Brasil on channel 108, Claro TV on channel 132, Net on channel 141 as well as Vivo TV.
+TV5MONDE Brésil is available on SKY Brasil on channel 108, Claro TV on channels 204 and 704, Net on channel 141 as well as Vivo TV.

 Other countries

 TV5MONDE Amérique Latine & Caraïbes is not free-to-air in South America.
 The channel is available on main pay-TV operators in most Hispanic countries, with programming subtitled in Spanish.

 In French Guiana, a French overseas territory in northern South America, the channel is free and broadcast with programming entirely in French.

 Asia, Australia and New Zealand

 The channel is free to air from the AsiaSat 3S satellite, covering most of Asia and Australia.
 Triangle TV in Auckland, Nepal (Everest) and Wellington rebroadcasts some news programmes.
 In Nepal (Everest), TiVi5 Monde is broadcast by Dish Home on Channel no D-864.
-In Singapore, the StarHub TV service broadcasts it on Channel 152 for its digital service customers on MediaCorp TV Channel 5 and MediaCorp TV HD5.
+In Singapore, the StarHub TV service added the channel on 7 April 1997 and broadcasts it on Channel 152 for its digital service customers.
 TV5Monde Asie is available in television providers in Bangladesh.
 In Australia, multilingual broadcaster SBS broadcasts network news bulletin 64' Le Monde en français every day as part of WorldWatch programming.

 In India, Zee Network provides the channel for its Dish Network DTH services subscribers.
 Also, many others like Hathway cable TV and local cable TV operators offer TV5Monde free of cost.
 The channel is also available in Japan on the Fuji Television platform (as TV5MONDE Pacifique though Japan is a part of the Asia) and on Television New Zealand in New Zealand.

 In South Korea, ISP provider Qrix offers TV5 on its premium HD cable package.